Med Dialogue for Rights and Equality

 Who can apply?

-Candidates submitting their application through this Call must:
+Candidates submitting their application through this Call must be:

 Applicants will need to submit the following:

-Selection results will be, indicatively, announced at the latest on December 10, 2019 through our Facebook page
+Selection results will be, indicatively, announced at the latest on the 25 January 2020 through our Facebook page.

-Med Dialogue for Rights & Equality adopts the EU definition of civil society organisations, which considers “CSOs to include all non-State, not-for-profit structures, non-partisan and nonviolent, through which people organise to pursue shared objectives and ideals, whether political, cultural, social or economic.
-Operating from the local to the national, regional and international levels, they comprise urban and rural, formal and informal organizations.
+Med Dialogue for Rights and Equality adopts the EU definition of civil society organisations, which considers “CSOs to include all non-State, not-for-profit structures, non-partisan and nonviolent, through which people organise to pursue shared objectives and ideals, whether political, cultural, social or economic.
+Operating from the local to the national, regional and international levels, they comprise urban and rural, formal and informal organizations”.